Other integration - How to change the position of the language switcher?

 1. Use the Switcher Editor feature

-The switcher editor allows you to move the language switcher in context on your website by dragging and dropping the button on a preview of your website
+The switcher editor allows you to move the language switcher in context on your website by dragging and dropping the button on a preview of your website.

-In order to use it, you can follow this article: How to use the Switcher Editor?
+To use it, you can follow this article: How to use the Switcher Editor?

 ⚠️ Note that your website must be live and accessible in order to be able to use the Switcher Editor